Code-Institute-Submissions/DennisSchenkel-PP1/README.md

 **404.html**
 The 404 page contains a text, informing the user that the page could not be found, and link directing to the index.html.

-On all pages
-  Navigation
-  Name and Claim
-  Footer
-    Social Icons
-    Imprint link

-index.html
-  about section
-  Recap section
-    video
-    images
-    Contact form
-      Input validation
-      Terms of services checkbox with link
-      redirect to thankyou page
-- After sending a message over the contact form the user is routed to the tankyou.html page.

-thankyou.html
-- When routed to the tankyou.html page by the contact form, the user woll automatically be sent to the index.html after 10 seconds.

-imprint.html

-404.html

 ### Accessibility